Skip to content

 You may expect to always tackle all interior repairs and maintenance as a condo owner—these cover drywall replacement, plumbing repairs, fixing electric issues, etc.

-Anything outside your unit's interior space, including the siding and the building's structure, is the condo association's responsibility.
+The condo association is responsible for anything outside your unit's interior space, including the siding and the building's structure.

 Therefore, you can safely assume that the board will repair and maintain exterior lighting, the roofing system, and amenities like hot tubs, sidewalks, trails, or walkways.